 This often-updated book is a classic for a reason and is true to its title.
 John Stanley served as an international retail consultant for decades, and you are sure to learn a ton from this information-packed book.
 If you are short on time and ever need to review, it’s super skimmable, too.
 Quickly look up the topic you need help with to gain the clarity you need.
 It is written in an approachable how-to style that busy managers everywhere will appreciate.
 You will learn how to keep customers, sell to all ages and demographics, train your team, create great signage and display, manage your store, and even how to use color to your best advantage.

-The 8 Best Retail Management Books to Buy in 2019
+The 8 Best Retail Management Books of 2019

 Learn how to keep both customers and employees happy